unmannedlab/Colosseum/docs/settings.md

 ```

 ### Using PX4
 By default we use [simple_flight](simple_flight.md) so you don't have to do separate HITL or SITL setups.
 We also support ["PX4"](px4_setup.md) for advanced users.
-To use PX4 with AirSim, you can use the following for `Vehicles` setting:
+To use PX4 with Colosseum, you can use the following for `Vehicles` setting:

 ```
 "Vehicles": {